Gao Haisheng

-Gao Haisheng (高海生 (高海生, Gāo Hǎishēng); born 6 January 1997) is a Chinese footballer who currently plays for Liaoning Tieren in the China League One.
+Gao Haisheng (高海生 (高海生, Gāo Hǎishēng); born 6 January 1997) is a Chinese footballer who currently plays for Ningbo FC in the China League One.

 Club career

 Gao Haisheng joined Chinese Super League side Shanghai SIPG's youth academy in November 2014 when Shanghai SIPG bought Shanghai Luckystar's youth team.
 He was promoted to the first team squad by André Villas-Boas in the 2017 season.
 On 15 July 2017, Gao made his senior debut in a 3–1 away win against Yanbian Funde.
 On 11 May 2018, Gao was involved in a car accident while drunk driving.
 He received an administrative detention on suspicion of dangerous driving.
 He was excluded from the first team squad in July 2018.

+On January 30, 2024, Liaoning Tieren officially announced that Gao Haisheng had joined the team.
+He made his debut in a league game against Chongqing Tonglianglong on March 09, 2024 in a 1-0 defeat.
+On 26 October 2025, after a 1–0 victory over Nantong Zhiyun, Liaoning Tieren were promoted to the 2026 Chinese Super League for the first time in their history, being crowned the 2025 China League One champions in the process.

+On 27 February 2026, Gao joined China League One club Ningbo FC.